nbogie/p5-beyond-the-web-editor-neill/docs/starter-projects.md

 ## credits

 I think in each individual project I've credited any sources used.
-However big shout out to this [p5 ts starter](https://github.com/Gaweph/p5-typescript-starter) by Gareth Williams (Gaweph) which I think the typescript setups for all my p5 v1.x starters have been based on.
+However big shout out to this [p5 ts starter](https://github.com/Gaweph/p5-typescript-starter) by Gareth Williams (Gaweph) upon which the type-checking setups for all my p5 *v1.x* starters have been based.